This is our review of Hertz Gold Plus Rewards.

 You can join Hertz Gold via the website here.

 You must have at least one credit card stored in the profile, even though in the UK there is no problem renting with debit cards.
 For Europe, select Accept CDW and Theft Protection, but not Liability Insurance.
 This way, it will price correctly while you are logged in, as explained below.
 Select Mini as your preferred car, otherwise you only see cars at or above the selected class.

 The earning rate is 1 point / $1 or equivalent.
 This doesn’t include VAT and other taxes, as well as location surcharges (usually around £2/day), or any insurance or other add-ons (in the EU, basic insurance is always included in the rate).

 You only earn on rentals in US, Canada, Australia, New Zealand, Brazil, UK, France, Germany, Ireland, Italy, Spain, Switzerland, Scandinavia, Finland and Benelux.
 Franchised locations (not owned by Hertz corporate) are often NOT included for earning or redeeming; I think this is a particular issue in Northern Ireland and ROI.
 Bookings made via online travel agents and consolidators are also non-qualifying.

-Bonus promotions come by email quite a few times a year.
+Bonus promotions come by email every so often.
 They offer a few hundred to over 1,000 bonus points.
-A recent one I received by email, which is also is publicly showing on the hertz.it site, offers 100 points bonus per day on rentals 4-14 days long until 30th June 2019.
-You must use PC code 204964 but you can combine CDP codes as well.
+An offer is currently running offering double points.
+You must use PC code 210225 but you can combine CDP codes as well.
 More on codes later.